alekhyaduba/ProblemSolving/README.md

 # Coding Practice
-PRoblems from Hacker Rank and Google Code Jam
+Problems from Hacker Rank and Google Code Jam